Spectralytics has a diverse group of equipment for cutting parts of all shapes and sizes, from guidewires to orthopedic tools.

 Common inspections techniques include helium leak testing on hermetic welds, and tensile testing

-We offer laser drilling in of precision holes in a vast array of metals.
+We offer laser drilling in precision holes in a vast array of metals.
 Micro hole drilling in tubing, shim stock and machined components are common applications where we achieve clean burr free holes to the tightest tolerances.

 Our USP cutting department uses Femto Second lasers to athermally cut materials.
 Materials that are thermally sensitive can be processed to extreme tolerances.
 The cut quality this technology provides reduces the requirements for secondary operations.
 This technology excels in cutting of precious metals and nitinol with Micro Features.
-Processing of the popular medical polymers can also be preformed efficiently with this technology.
+Processing of the popular medical polymers can also be performed efficiently with this technology.

 This allows Spectralytics to perform traditional tube cutting normal to the surface of the tubing (as commonly done on stents and catheter shafts) as well as cut true parallel walled holes and slots in orthopedic and endoscopic devices.
 In heavier wall tubing this technology allows for better fit up with mating parts during assembly.